Lilburn family

 The Lilburns are a family originating in Northumberland, United Kingdom, and were members of the country's lesser gentry throughout the Late Middle Ages up until the 17th century.
-The family name Lilburn (variations include Lilburne, Lilleburne and Lilburne) derives from the original home of the family, Lilburn, Northumberland.
+The family name Lilburn (variations include Lilburne, Lilleburne and Lilburne) derives from the original home and holdings of the family in and around West Lilburn, Northumberland, forfeited to the Lilburns from the barony of Wark by Robert de Ros in 1297 after revolting to the Scots, and the and nearby river, Lill burn (or Lilburn Burn).

 Coat of arms

 The heraldic blason for the Lilburn coat of arms is: cendree (or sable), three bougets argent.
 The Lilburn arms appeared "cut in stone" on the chapel of Belford and, albeit no longer visible, were recorded by Richard Gough during his tours across Britain to also include an annulet or crescent.

 A variation is that of the Lilburns of Thickley Punchardon in which the colours appear inverted, as recorded during a Visitation of Northumberland in 1666 for John Lilburne of Thickley Punchardon: argent, three bougets sable, a crescent gules.

 The motto recorded for the Lilburn family is: "Vis Viri Fragilis" ("Weak is the strength of man").